augstb/Hackintosh-Intel-i7-10700k-Gigabyte-Z490-Vision-G/README.md

 Particularities of this configuration :

-- I have a Wifi card (... ref to be added ...) so if you don't, just remove ```Airport*.kext``` kexts.
+- I have a PCIe Wireless adapter AC 1300 (**Archer T6E**).
+If you don't need kext for it, just remove ```Airport*.kext``` kexts.
+Otherwise, if you came here because you have this adapter, just copy the kexts files, and integrate them in your config file.
+It is that simple.
-- I have an incompatible GTX 1070 GPU so I disabled it to be sure there is no conflict whatsoever.
+- I have an incompatible **NVIDIA GTX 1070** GPU so I disabled it to be sure there is no conflict whatsoever.
 To reset this, just remove ```SSDT-GPU-DISABLE.aml```.

 More details to come including tools and details about configuration.